-Shoes shall be clean and in good repair and appropriate for the ELC and clinical

-- assignment. - Shoes with flexible soles, low heels, and closed toes are required for safety and optimum body mechanics.
+- Shoes shall be clean and in good repair and appropriate for the ELC and clinical assignment. - Shoes with flexible soles, low heels, closed toes, closed toe box without holes are required for safety and optimum body mechanics. - Shoes must have a heel box or heel strap